A guest post by Chen Polat

 - Lise Meitner (1878-1968).
-Women were not allowed to attend public institutions of higher education in Vienna at the time, but Meitner taught herself and went on to become a physicist who worked on radioactivity and nuclear physics.
+Women were not allowed to attend public institutions of higher education in Vienna at the time.
+Still, Meitner taught herself and became a physicist who worked on radioactivity and nuclear physics.
 Read more about Lise Meitner here.

 - Helen B. Taussig (1898-1986).
 Partially deaf due to an ear infection in childhood, Helen Taussig became a cardiologist who used her fingers instead of a stethoscope to measure heartbeats in her clients.
-She pioneered the field of pediatric cardiology and became the first woman to serve as head of the American Heart Association.
-Her biggest legacy is developing the Blalock-Taussig shunt to deliver oxygen from the lungs to the heart of “blue babies”.
+She pioneered pediatric cardiology and became the first woman to serve as head of the American Heart Association.
+Her biggest legacy is developing the Blalock-Taussig shunt to deliver oxygen from the lungs to the heart of “blue babies.

 - Chien-Shiung Wu (1912-1997).
 Another example of a female scientist being overlooked by the Nobel Committee, Chien-Shiung Wu conducted the Wu Experiment, which showed that parity is not conserved, and led to her colleagues receiving the Nobel Prize in 1957.
 While she was mentioned in their acceptance speech, she wasn’t officially recognized for her role until she was awarded the Wolf Prize in 1978.
-She also made significant contributions to the development of the atom bomb through her work in the Manhattan Project.
+She also made significant contributions to the atom bomb’s development through her work in the Manhattan Project.

 - Grace Hopper (1906-1992).
-Considered one of the pioneers of computer programming, Grace Hopper was one of the programmers of the Harvard Mark I computer and invented the first linkers.
+Considered one of the pioneers of computer programming, Grace Hopper was one of the Harvard Mark I computer programmers and invented the first linkers.
 The COBOL language was inspired by her belief in a programming language based on English words.
 To top it all off, she was a rear admiral in the United States Navy, as well.

 - Valentina Tereshkova (1937-).
 In 1963, she became the first woman to have flown in space in a solo mission.
 In just under three days, she orbited the Earth 48 times.
 Earth.
 Later on in her life, she gave birth to the only person who had both a mother and a father who traveled in space.